Four Hours to Kill!: Production

 Paramount bought the film rights to the stage play in December 1934.

 Reception

-The New York Times called it "a gripping, although extremely theatrical, melodrama with a neatly dovetailed plot, a uniformly excellent cast and well paceed direction".
+The New York Times called it "a gripping, although extremely theatrical, melodrama with a neatly dovetailed plot, a uniformly excellent cast and well paced direction".

 Proposed remake

 In 1944 Paramount Pictures announced it would create a new film adaptation of Small Miracle, the play that was the basis of Four Hours to Kill.
 Leisen was to direct the new version; Alan Ladd in the lead.
 The project was not realized.

 In 1947 Jack LaRue presented a stage version.